 Let’s be candid…some people scoff at the idea of using pellet guns for hunting.
 But when it comes to small game or pest control applications, they can actually be preferable to firearms.
 Even with game as large as white tailed deer, you may find that an air powered pellet gun is more accurate, less destructive, and entirely capable of taking down your prey without blowing it apart in the process.
+There are, however, a number of things to consider when purchasing an air rifle to make sure it’s the right one for you.

 Your first consideration when it comes to selecting a pellet gun to use for hunting game ought to be the caliber that you want to have.
 Pellet guns generally come in four calibers: